-include-catalog-in-specification parameter defines whether Liquibase includes the catalog name when determining equality between the compared databases.
+include-catalog-in-specification parameter is a Boolean that defines whether Liquibase includes the catalog name when determining equality between the compared databases.
 The default value is

 false because you may want to compare the objects across two databases even though the catalogs are named differently in different environments.